-PFF is a program of the Graduate School, administered through the Center for Teaching and Learning Services (CTLS) in the Office of Human Resources.
-For information on program enrollment, contact PFF at 612-625-3811 or pff@umn.edu, drop by CTLS in 120 Fraser Hall, or visit http://www1.umn.edu/ohr/teachlearn/pff/.
+PFF is a program of the Graduate School, admin-istered through the Center for Teaching and Learning Services (CTLS) in the Office of Human Resources.
+For information on program enrollment, contact PFF at 612-625-3811 or pff@umn.edu, drop by CTLS in 120 Fraser Hall, or visit <www.umn.edu/ohr/pff>.

-If you plan to take PPF you should take the first course in spring of your second year and the second course fall or spring of your third year.
+If you plan to take PPF you should take the first course in Spring of your second year and the second course fall or spring of your third year.